Yojative05/Christian_Song_Family_Choir/README.md

 4. A message written there saying that GitHub pages has its own dedicated tab and will tell you to click the link.
 5. From the source section drop-down menu, select the Main Branch and click save.
 6. Once the main branch has been selected, the page will be automatically refreshed with a check beside the link to indicate the successful deployment.
-The live link can be found here - https://yojative05.github.io/Christian_Song_Family_Choir/
+The live link can be found here - [Christian Song Family Choir](https://yojative05.github.io/Christian_Song_Family_Choir/)

 ## Making a Local Clone
 1. Log in to GitHub and navigate to the main page of the [GitHub Repository](https://github.com/).